23 Creative Political Fundraising Ideas that Work | Political Fundraising

 11. Brochure Notepad

-The campaign brochure, explaining why the candidate should be elected, is the most basic medium used in political campaigns.
-However, although brochures are easy to produce and distribute, they are typically more informational than persuasive.
+A campaign brochure that explains why the candidate should be elected is the most basic medium used in political campaigns.
+However, many voters receive your brochure and throw it away soon after.

 Add a QR code to your notepad to quickly connect voters with your website and donation form!
 A free QR code is automatically generated with every Donorbox campaign, and you can edit the corresponding link to fit whatever your goals are.

-Pro tip: Add a “Vote for XY” or at the top or bottom of every notepad page as a reminder to vote.
+Pro tip: Add a “Vote for XY” at the top or bottom of every notepad page as a reminder to vote.

 12. Small Donor Fundraising

 Small donors can contribute repeatedly, providing a financial consistency that’s priceless in a years-long campaign.
+Recurring donations are crucial to generating steady support for your campaign.

 Start a Recurring Donation Campaign